-Practicum/Internship (Psyc 697A and Psyc 697B): The term practicum and internship are often used interchangeably in the field.
+Practicum/internship (Psyc 697A and Psyc 697B): The terms "practicum" and "internship" are often used interchangeably in the field.
 The internship consists of not less than 750 hours of professionally supervised training and service in an approved agency or institution, over a period of not less than two semesters.
 Clinical Psychology students may begin an internship only after meeting the competency requirement and completing all course work.
 Students who intend to complete an internship must contact the department’s director of training for information on possible internship sites and application information.
 Absolutely no internship credit will be granted for work completed before obtaining the written approval of the internship site supervisors and the director of training.
 Given the time demands of the internship experience, it is never possible for a student to maintain full-time employment during the semesters in which internship is completed.
 A student who has not completed the internship project within the semesters of regular registrations must maintain continued registration until completion of the project by registering for the appropriate zero-credit course (Psyc 697Y).

 Concentration sequence: Students may elect a two-course concentration sequence as the final project.
 The two courses must be selected from within one of the thematically organized concentrations listed below.
 Concentration sequence courses may not also be counted as general electives or as therapy electives.

 430 S. Michigan Ave.Chicago, IL 60605(312) 341-3500